 Los Angeles,[a] often referred to by its initials L.A., is the most populous city in the U.S. state of California.
-With an estimated 3,820,914 residents within the city limits as of 2023[update], It is the second-most populous city in the United States, behind only New York City; it is also the commercial, financial and cultural center of Southern California.
+With an estimated 3,820,914 residents within the city limits as of 2023[update], it is the second-most populous city in the United States, behind only New York City; it is also the commercial, financial and cultural center of Southern California.
 Los Angeles has an ethnically and culturally diverse population, and is the principal city of a metropolitan area of 12.8 million people (Greater Los Angeles, which includes the Los Angeles and RiversideSan Bernardino metropolitan areas, is a sprawling metropolis of over 18.3 million residents.

 The majority of the city proper lies in a basin in Southern California adjacent to the Pacific Ocean in the west and extending partly through the Santa Monica Mountains and north into the San Fernando Valley, with the city bordering the San Gabriel Valley to its east.
 It covers about 469 square miles (and is the county seat of Los Angeles County, which is the most populous county in the United States with an estimated 9.86 million residents as of 2022[update].
 It is the third-most visited city in the U.S. with over 2.7 million visitors as of 2023.